Plymouth College of Art

 Address: The college is located on Tavistock Place, right in the heart of the city, near the university, library, and transport links.
 The Regent Building and Studio 11 are based across the road on Regent Street.

-Ambience: Students have greatly benefited from the rebuilding that has taken place.
+Ambience: Close to the coast, a picturesque fishing town surrounded by the Cornish landscape.
+Young and buzzing.
+Students have greatly benefited from the rebuilding that has taken place.
 The college likes to see itself as possessing a special kind of environment that is very conducive to the work of artists, designers and makers.

 Vital statistics: There are roughly 1,500 students, the majority of whom are full-time.
 They study a very wide range of courses that includes all types of design, graphics, photography, painting, fine art and fashion.